Bookworm User Guide

 Bookmarks & Notes

-While reading a document, you can press Ctrl + B (or select the "Add Bookmark" menu item from the "Annotations" menu to add a bookmark.
+While reading a book, you can press Ctrl + B (or select the "Add Bookmark" menu item from the "Annotations" menu to add a bookmark.
 The bookmark is added at the current position of the cursor.
 You'll be asked to provide a title for the bookmark.
 Type the desired title and click the OK Button.
 A bookmark will be added at the current location, and the current line will be visually highlighted.

 Press Ctrl + Shift + B, or select the "View Bookmarks" menu item from the "Annotations" menu.
 A dialog containing added bookmarks will be shown.
 Clicking any item in the bookmarks list will immediately take you to the position of that bookmark.